Search Railroad Sites For:

 Golden State (SP and RI), about 1950- about 1954

-Therefore the modeler has a great deal of flexibility in choosing cars for the consist.
-My train uses a variety of available cars that approximate the types of cars used by the two railroads such that the train ends up with the proper number of coaches, sleeper types, etc. A purist could model one of the specific trainsets car-for-car, but every train would be a bit different.
+Because of the variety of car types on different trains, the modeler has a great deal of flexibility in choosing cars for the consist.
+My train uses a variety of available cars that match the types of cars used by the two railroads.
+A purist could model one of the specific trainsets car-for-car, but every train would be a bit different.
 The pure model would not be pure for long, because car substitutions were sometimes made and repainting began in 1953.
 I get the impression that operating the prototype train was a struggle in which neither railroad had any heart for purity or the stunning red and silver paint scheme.
 A modeler can adopt the same spirit and just keep a train of believable cars running.
 If you mix a heavy weight car or two into this lightweight consist, you can model a train during 1948-1950.
 If you use some silver cars, you can model trains from 1954-1958.
 There is a detailed history of all these car changes, and the most thorough Golden State reference I have found is Ryan, Dennis and Mike Jarel, The streamlined Golden State, SP Trainline No. 59, SP Historical and Technical Society, Spring 1999.

 The locomotives and some of the cars in this train were custom painted by Ernie Guise of Model Railroad Customizing.